eth-brownie/brownie/docs/api-project.rst

 .. py:method:: project.compile_source(source)

-    Compiles the given Solidity source code string and returns a list of ContractContainer instances.
+    Compiles the given Solidity source code string and returns a list of ``ContractContainer`` objects.
+The containers are **not** added to the global or project namespaces.

+    Raises ``brownie.exceptions.ContractExists`` if any contracts in the source code use the same name as a contract in the active project.

     .. code-block:: python